Patrick Clairzier American Graduate School in Paris, Journal founder, Editor-in-Chief, Board member

 Warren Haffar Arcadia University, Board member

-Haffar is Dean of International Affairs and Associate Professor of International Peace and Conflict Resolution.
+Haffar is Director of the International Peace and Conflict Resolution MA Program.
 He received his Ph.D. and MA in Conflict Analysis and Peace Science from the University of Pennsylvania in 1996, and his BS in Political Science from the University of Utah in 1990.
 In his 15 years at Arcadia he’s developed expertise in international development and conflict resolution, teaching graduate and undergraduate field study courses in East and West Africa, Latin America, Northern Ireland, Cyprus and South Korea.

 David Feldman University of California, Santa Barbara, Editorial staff

 Feldman is a scholar-activist and a graduate student in Sociology at the University of California, Santa Barbara.
 He holds a BA in Psychology from Vassar College and an MA in International Relations and Diplomacy from the American Graduate School in Paris.
 His research interests include Marxian political sociology, critical political economy, the Border Spectacle, and critical globalization studies.

 Caitlyn Guthrie American Graduate School in Paris, Editorial staff